-Wells Fargo, one of the biggest names in banking to offer private student loans, allow borrowing up to the full cost of studying (minus other financial aid).
-An added benefit is that students don’t have to worry about making payments until six months after completing their education.
+Wells Fargo, one of the biggest names in banking to offer private student loans, allows borrowing up to the full cost of studying (minus other financial aid).
+An added benefit is that students don't have to worry about making payments until six months after completing their education.

 Wells Fargo student loans can be used to pay for any eligible education-related expenses, including tuition, housing, books, a laptop, lab fees and more.
 Students or parents may apply to be the lead borrower.

 They claim to offer competitive rates, including fixed or variable interest rate options and interest rate discounts to help reduce loan costs.
 However, students applying without a cosigner may have less chance of being approved for a loan and may not qualify for the lowest interest rates.